Miami Slip & Fall Attorney

 Delaying visiting a doctor after your accident, even if your injuries do not appear to be too serious, may not only cause health complications but could also put your case at risk of being disputed.
 The insurance company and other opposing parties will be looking for mistakes made by you after the accident, so it may be in your best interests to seek immediate medical care.

 Here are a few reasons to visit a doctor immediately after your accident:

 - You Are Obligated to Mitigate Damages: One of your duties after being involved in an accident is to mitigate the damages.
 You are expected to take all reasonable steps to prevent your injuries from worsening.
 Visiting a doctor immediately is important for your recovery but could also help you against any disputes you may face when filing a Miami slip and fall claim.
-If a diagnosis is delayed it may be argued by the insurer that you were negligent and are partially responsible for the damages that you have suffered.
+If a diagnosis is delayed, it may be argued by the insurer that you were negligent and are partially responsible for the damages you have suffered.
 Your financial compensation could be significantly reduced as a result.

 - You Could Prevent Injuries from Worsening: Some conditions have latent symptoms, and the severity of your injuries may, therefore, not be immediately apparent.
-If you do not seek immediate medical attention, your condition could deteriorate over time causing further health complications as well as added medical costs.
-The insurance company could dispute compensation for these additional costs as it could be argued that you did not fulfill your duty to mitigate damages by delaying medical care.
+If you do not seek immediate medical attention, your condition could deteriorate over time, causing further health complications as well as added medical costs.
+The insurance company may dispute compensation for these additional costs as it could be argued that you did not fulfill your duty to mitigate damages by delaying medical care.

 How a Slip and Fall Lawyer Could Assist Your Claim